Moldovan language: Orthography

 A welcome sign in Moldovan Cyrillic in Tiraspol, the capital of Transnistria, in 2012.
 The phrase in Latin alphabet is Bine ați venit!

 The language was generally written in a Romanian Cyrillic alphabet (based on the Old Church Slavonic alphabet) before the 19th century.
 Both Cyrillic and, rarely, Latin, were used until after World War I; after Bessarabia was included in Romania in 1918, the Cyrillic alphabet was officially forbidden in the region.
 In the interwar period, Soviet authorities in the Moldavian Autonomous Soviet Socialist Republic alternately used Latin or Cyrillic for writing the language, mirroring the political goals of the moment.
-Between 1940 and 1989, i.e., during Soviet rule, the new Moldovan Cyrillic alphabet replaced Latin as the official alphabet in Moldova (then Moldavian SSR).
+From 1932 to 1938, during the wave of latinisation in the Soviet Union, the literary norm of the Moldovan language was completely consistent with the Romanian language.
+Between 1938 and 1989, i.e., during Soviet rule of Bessarabia, the Moldovan Cyrillic alphabet replaced Latin as the official alphabet in Moldova (then Moldavian SSR).
 In 1989, the Latin script was once again adopted in Moldova by Law 3462 of 31 August 1989, which provided rules for transliterating Cyrillic to Latin, along with the orthographic rules used in Romania at the time.
 Transnistria, however, uses the Cyrillic alphabet.

 Though not immediately adopting these, the Academy of Sciences of Moldova acknowledged both the Romanian Academy's decision of 1993 and the orthographic reform of 2005.
 In 2000, the Moldovan Academy recommended adopting the spelling rules used in Romania, and in 2010 launched a schedule for the transition to the new rules that was completed in 2011 (regarding its publications).
 However, these changes were not implemented by Moldova's Ministry of Education, so the old orthographic conventions were maintained in the education sector such as in school textbooks.

 On 17 October 2016, Minister of Education Corina Fusu signed Order No. 872 on the application of the revised spelling rules as adopted by the Moldovan Academy of Sciences, coming into force on the day of signing.
 Since then the spelling used by institutions subordinated to the Ministry of Education is in line with the spelling norms used in Romania since 1993.
 This order, however, has no application to other government institutions, nor has Law 3462 been amended to reflect these changes; thus, those institutions continue to use the old spelling.